TickTeam/guide-tt/android_app/4_how_to_archive_tasks.md

-### How to remove completed tasks in each task list?
+### How to hide or show completed tasks?
-When you check off tasks, they will move to the end of their task lists as completed tasks.
-You can click the option menu in the top-right corner to choose “Hide completed” to remove completed tasks.
+Completed tasks are displayed at the bottom of each list.
+To hide or show completed tasks, you can tap the option menu in the upper right hand corner to select “Hide completed” or “Show Completed”.